LIT-Protocol/developer-guides-code/decrypt-api-key-in-action/nodejs/README.md

-# `signAndCombineEcdsa` Lit Action Code Example
+# `decryptAndCombine` Lit Action Code Example

-This code demonstrates how to use the Lit and Lit Actions SDKs to implement the `signAndCombineEcdsa` method in a Lit Action.
-This method combines the signature shares of your PKP from each node in a single node within a Lit Action, meaning they remain in [Lit's Trusted Execution Environment (TEE)](https://developer.litprotocol.com/resources/how-it-works#sealed-and-confidential-hardware) and are not exposed to the client.
+This code demonstrates how to use the Lit and Lit Actions SDKs to implement the `decryptAndCombine` method in a Lit Action.
+This method collects and combines the decryption shares from each of the Lit nodes onto a single Lit node, where the given content is decrypted.
+In this example, that means the API key remains in [Lit's Trusted Execution Environment (TEE)](https://developer.litprotocol.com/resources/how-it-works#sealed-and-confidential-hardware) and is not exposed to the client.

 ## Understanding the Implementation

-1. Using an imported Ethereum private key, connect the wallet to the a RPC endpoint of the network you plan to execute the transactions on
+1. Using an imported Ethereum private key, connect the wallet to the Lit RPC endpoint `Chronicle Yellowstone`
-2. Connect an ethers Provider to the Lit RPC endpoint `Chronicle Yellowstone`.
-This will be used to pay for Lit usage
+2. Connect to the Lit network using the `LitNodeClient` on the `datil-test` network
 3. Connect the `LitContracts` client to the Lit network (`datil-test` in this case)
-4. **If not provided in the .env file**: Mint a PKP using the `pkpNftContractUtils.write.mint` method from `LitContracts`
-5. If the PKP will not have enough funds to pay for the transaction, fund the PKP.
-This amount largely depends on the gas price of the network you are using
-6. Connect to the Lit network using the `LitNodeClient` on the `datil-test` network
-7. Create and serialize an unsigned transaction.
-This transaction will be signed in the Lit Action code
-8. **If not provided in the .env file**: Mint a [`capacityCreditsNFT`](https://developer.litprotocol.com/sdk/capacity-credits) and define the request limit and expiration date
+4. **If not provided in the .env file**: Mint a [`capacityCreditsNFT`](https://developer.litprotocol.com/sdk/capacity-credits) and define the request limit and expiration date
-9. Create a `capacityDelegationAuthSig`.
-Any network costs will be undertaken by the `dAppOwnerWallet`
+5. Define the Access Control Conditions (ACCs) required to decrypt the data, and encrypt the API key using the `encryptString` function
+6. Generate an ACCs resource string.
+This will be used when we generate session signatures to specify that our current session is permitted to only decrypt the encrypted data we have created
-10. Use the `executeJs` method to execute the Lit Action code.
-This step also involves generating the session signatures for the PKP, specifying the ability to sign transactions and execute `Lit Actions`.
+7. Use the `executeJs` method to execute the Lit Action code.
+This step also involves generating the session signatures, specifying decryption and Lit Action execution as abilities for our session

 ## **NOTE**

-The chain on which the transactions for funding the PKP and having the PKP send funds back to the wallet can be easily changed by modifying the `CHAIN_TO_SEND_TX_ON` ENV.
-Please do make sure that the wallet you are using has sufficient funds to pay for the gas fees, transactions, and is supported by Lit.
-A list of supported chains can be found [here](https://developer.litprotocol.com/resources/supported-chains).
+Running the test in this repository will make an HTTP request to the Base Mainnet, querying the current blocknumber.
+If you'd like to use a different blockchain, change the URL in the Lit Action file and run the test again.

 ---